|FORECASTS: PROBABILITY OR CERTAINTY?

 5. Other meteorologists' will find you more believable and honest.

 1. People need to plan for what they need to do.
 People do not like to be unsure of what will happen.

-2. To be a great forecaster and a famous forecaster you need to be able to forecast with certainty and be correct.
+2. To be a great forecaster and a famous forecaster you need to be able to forecast with certainty and

 3. You are more likely to be believed if you are confident in what will happen.